lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 ---
-title: "Inject Settings for Easier Testing"
+title: "Dependency Injection of AppSettings in ASP.NET Core"
-description: "Using Dependency Injection for Application Settings"
+description: "Use Dependency Injection for Application Settings.
+This can be appSettings.json in ASP.NET Core or web.config settings in .NET Framework 4.X."
-date: "2021-12-29T08:00:00-06:00"
+date: "2021-12-30T08:00:00-06:00"
 images: [/images/posts/inject-settings.jpg]
-tags:
+tags: ["Dependency Injection", "Testing"]
-  - "dependency injection"
-  - "testing"
-draft: true
+draft: false
 ---
 When talking about the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/), the `D` in [SOLID](https://simple.wikipedia.org/wiki/SOLID_(object-oriented_design)), we have a pretty good idea what dependencies we're trying to abstract away. `OrderRepository` or `SendGridEmailClient` are easy examples of implementations we should abstract away.
 It also overlaps well with the Single Responsibility Principle, since data access for orders and sending emails are separated from the business logic where they are used.
 The C# implementation of this would involve making these classes implement the appropriate interfaces, e.g. `IOrderRepository` and `IEmailSender`.